vivianthecoder/gatherup/README.md

 7. Do not compare your project to others!
 Look for inspiration instead.

 Next Steps:
-1. Complete the functionality for updating back-end data for editiing event details.
+1. Complete the functionality for updating back-end data for editing event details.
 2. Implement user authentication feature for log-in, log-out, and reigstration.
 3. Implement collaboration feature with co-host permissions.
 4. Implement updates for real-time notifications and emailing event attendees.